THHamiltonSmith/six-degrees-of-seperation/README.md

      - Approximate average path length and network diameter.

 2. **Visualization**:
    - Use Gephi to visualize community structures by modularity class and analyze clustering.
-Load the `nodes.csv` and `edges.csv` files in Gephi, apply the **ForceAtlas2** layout for initial visualization, and use the modularity feature to display clusters.
+Load the `topics_twitter.csv` file into Gephi, apply the **ForceAtlas2** layout for initial visualization, and use the modularity feature to display clusters.

 ## References